-“It requires installation of new payment terminals at all of the registers,” said Michele Mehaffy, a Wegmans spokeswoman.
+“It requires installation of new payment terminals at all of the registers,” Michele S. Mehaffy, a Wegmans spokeswoman, said Tuesday.
 “The rollout went smoothly yesterday.
 By Thursday, all of our Buffalo stores will have the terminals to allow for customers to use Apple Pay.”

 The system is up and running at stores on McKinley Parkway in Hamburg, Losson Road store in Depew and on Orchard Park Road in West Seneca.
-It will be online today at stores on Amherst Street, Military Road in Niagara Falls and Niagara Falls Boulevard in Amherst.
-The Alberta Drive and Sheridan Drive stores in Amherst will be ready Wednesday, followed Thursday by stores on Dick Road in Depew and Transit Road in Williamsville.
+It will be online today at stores on Amherst Street in Buffalo, Military Road in Niagara Falls and Niagara Falls Boulevard in Amherst.
+The Alberta Drive and Sheridan Drive stores in Amherst also will be ready today, followed Thursday by stores on Dick Road in Depew and Transit Road in Amherst.

-Account numbers are not stored on the phone or on Apple’s servers, but in a near-field communication or NFC chip – which emits a short-range radio transmission.
+Account numbers are not stored on the phone or on Apple’s servers, but in a near-field communication, or NFC, chip.

-Apple Pay, which went live Monday, is only available to customers using iPhone 6, iPhone 6 Plus and the Apple Watch.
-It is accepted at about 40 brick-and-mortar retailers so far, including Macy’s, Walgreens and McDonald’s.
+Apple Pay is available to customers using iPhone 6, iPhone 6 Plus and the Apple Watch.